xmos/lib_src/doc/asynchronous_fifo/asynchronous_fifo.rst

 API
 ---

-.. doxygentypedef:: asynchronous_fifo_t

-.. doxygendefine:: ASYNCHRONOUS_FIFO_INT64_ELEMENTS

-.. doxygenfunction:: asynchronous_fifo_init

-.. doxygenfunction:: asynchronous_fifo_init_PID_fs_codes

-.. doxygenfunction:: asynchronous_fifo_init_PID_raw

-.. doxygenfunction:: asynchronous_fifo_producer_put

-.. doxygenfunction:: asynchronous_fifo_consumer_get

-.. doxygenfunction:: asynchronous_fifo_reset_producer

-.. doxygenfunction:: asynchronous_fifo_reset_consumer

-.. doxygenfunction:: asynchronous_fifo_exit
+.. doxygengroup:: src_fifo
+   :content-only:

 |appendix|

 Internal workings of the Asynchronous FIFO
 ------------------------------------------

-This appendix detail the inner workings of the FIFO and can be skipped.
+This appendix details the inner workings of the FIFO.

 Measurements for the PID
 ++++++++++++++++++++++++